nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 If everything was set up correctly when you go back into your system you should boot into to your newly signed Unified Kernel Image.

-> **Note:** Because we used the kernel parameter `panic=0`, we aren't going to be allowed, by the kernel, to drop into
+{{< callout type=note >}}
-> an emergency shell if there's a failure during the startup of the OS.
-Because of this we have to switch to another
+Because we used the kernel parameter `panic=0`, we aren't going to be allowed, by the kernel, to drop into an emergency shell if there's a failure during the startup of the OS.
+Because of this we have to switch to another Linux distro, decrypt and mount our disks, and manually fix the issues from there.
-> Linux distro, decrypt and mount our disks, and manually fix the issues from there.
+{{</ callout >}}

 If there is an issue booting after these steps, you'll need to check the output from the shell to see what is going wrong.
 You can then look at the